I work on early-stage startups. There have been many. Some were sold, some IPO'd, some merged, some failed.

 d.
 Creating a purchasing club of German industrial laundries to develop high-tech calender felts, reducing waste.

 e.
-Developing the first high-threat anti-ballistic vests for Italian police forces.
+Developing the first Kevlar anti-ballistic vests and helmets.
 Orders from all countries followed.

 f.
 Working with Louis Vuitton and designer Clino Castelli on futuristic luggage materials for the America's Cup Challenge trophy.
 The fabrics used a Kevlar/Polyamide wrapped-core yarn technology, originally developed for the first Lycra swimsuits, woven and 'locked' by heat-fusion.
 The concept was later used for fused racing sails.